 When you work upper abs use enough resistance so that you get muscle failure at between 12 and 15 reps.

-For oblique workouts with weights keep it light.
+For oblique exercises with weights keep it light.
 Don’t worry too much about repetition number.
 Doing Russian twists for 40 to 60 seconds does the trick.

-Getting abs can be tricky but it’s not impossible.
+Getting six pack abs for beginning can be tricky but it’s not impossible.
 Make sure that you are exercising every single part of your abdominal muscles.
 Additionally, you all must take your caloric intake into account.
 It is very straightforward: all the calories that you consume are either used or stored for later use.

 Every calorie you eat or drink after you’ve consumed enough for the day gets converted into fat.
 So, the trick is to consume fewer calories than you usually consume to lose weight.
 The less fat you have, the more prominent your abs will be.